andychiare/netcore2-jwt/README.md

 # netcore2-jwt
-Using JWT in .NET Core 2
+This is a .NET Core 2 sample project showing how to use JWTs (JSON Web Tokens).